SamuelMcEwan/Example-Scripts/README.md

 - WebScraper.R: Collects virtual stock information from the internet every 10 minutes and tabulates the data in an automatically updating excel spreadsheet
 - Silicon_Symphony.R: Music with R, generated from 10 sample sounds syncopated via system pauses of defined length.
 - How_Low_Can_You_Go.R: Code optimization via seemless integration of R and C++.
+- Paint.R: This was a fun way to learn how to track mouse movement and mouse clicks from within R. Produces a novelty 3D animation of my name.